Luke-Shaw/lo-hi/rules.md

 * A now has to play higher than a 2, which means they can play any card.
 They elect to play the run 8,9,10,Jack.
 It is important that the run is in that order, as they are playing higher.

 * B plays next, as the playing order is reversed by the run.
 B has to play lower than a Jack, as a Jack is higher than a 10.
-B chooses to play the their three Kings (a triple), and states that the next card must be an Ace.
+B chooses to play the their three 7s (a triple), and states that the next card must be an Ace.

 * C picks up, as they have no Ace.
 They pick up a 2.